vincenzobaz/spark-scala3/site/src/index.md

 Add the following dependency to your `build.sbt`:

 ```
+// If you are using Spark 3
 "io.github.vincenzobaz" %% "spark-scala3-encoders" % "@VERSION@"
 "io.github.vincenzobaz" %% "spark-scala3-udf" % "@VERSION@"

+// If you are using Spark 4
+"io.github.vincenzobaz" %% "spark4-scala3-encoders" % "@VERSION@"
+"io.github.vincenzobaz" %% "spark4-scala3-udf" % "@VERSION@"
 ```

 ## Apache Spark version